GLOSSARY OF MILITARY TERMS AND PHRASES

 Phonetic alphabet for acronym meaning “Standing by to assist.”
 The standard phrase of medical teams.

 Phonetic alphabet for acronym meaning "Continue (or continuing) mission."

 Chief Engineer.
 Pronounced much like “Chang” and used as the officer's name.

 Communications.
 Also an abbreviation for the Communications Officer.
-When referring to the communications system itself, the term is always “Comm.”
+Also used to refer to the communications system itself.

 Chief Medical Officer.

 Ancient Canaanite word for “Servant.”